 Literature review modified

 Decades of abuse perpetrated to the natural environment have led contemporary societies at the edge of a ‘chaos point’ in which two pathways are envisioned: an imminent environmental global collapse or the opportunity for global renewal (Laszlo, 2014).
 To avoid the former, the plea echoing across all sectors is to introduce changes and alternatives to development that also reform the current value system of the natural environment as a commodity (Bakker, 2010; Norton, 2015).
 This shift in values could also restore the fragile relationship between the natural environment and the people residing in highly urbanized cities who often might have restricted access to biodiverse urban green spaces (Nasr, 1990).
 Noteworthy are the efforts to restore the human connection to the natural environment by increasing the access to urban green infrastructure which have been influenced by research in the fields of biophilia, social ecology systems and others (Tidball, 2012 (others)).
-A remarkable example of this can be found in the city/country of Singapore where urban policies have been introduced to increase the number of accessible urban green infrastructure today quantified in an extensive green network of connected parks and natural reserves that protect primary and secondary rainforests (Tan et al., 2013).
+A remarkable example of this can be found in the city-state of Singapore where urban policies have been introduced to increase the number of accessible urban green infrastructure today, quantified in an extensive green network of connected parks and natural reserves that protect primary and secondary rainforests (Tan et al., 2013).
 The urban green infrastructure agenda in Singapore is threefold: 1) to introduce a new paradigm of sustainability with nature in the city; 2) to promote health and wellbeing of citizens through the exposure to natural environments; and 3) to increase inclusivity to urban green spaces across the population (Sustainable plan, 2021).

-Interestingly, increasing the number and access to urban green spaces to help improving the health and wellbeing of citizens is not having the desired effects as indicated by recent studies.
+Interestingly, increasing the number of and enhancing access to urban green spaces to help improving the health and wellbeing of citizens is not having the desired effects as indicated by recent studies.
 By 2019, nearly 80% of Singaporean residents reported to suffer from depression or anxiety disorders (Subramaniam et al., 2019), situation that has since been exacerbated by the Covid-19 pandemic (Teo, 2020).
 Considering the current scenario, we argue that increasing the number of urban green spaces in Singapore might not be sufficient to enhance the health and wellbeing benefits brought by natural environments exposure (Parosns, 1991; Kaplan, 1995; Berto, 2014) etc.).
 Furthermore, we concord with previous studies on nature connectedness arguing that moving beyond a superficial contact with nature and promoting a closer identification and interconnectedness with nature is necessary to bring the benefits of being exposed and connected to the natural environment (Lumber et al., 2017).
 Scholars assert that this problem is linked to the values system of nature that introduce an anthropocentric and extractive view of nature ‘rather than depending on and entangled with, the environment’ (Neo & Schneider-Mayerson, 2021).

 Nevertheless, the discussion of the intrinsic value of nature as living and sentient organism is often considered an esoteric topic mostly discussed in spiritual ecology scholarship (Nasr, 1990; Becci et al., 2021).
 Yet, recent developments in social sciences and humanities suggest an increased awareness on the significance and meanings of biodiversity for those that interact with it (Jetzkowitz et al., 2018).
 This could lead to interconnectedness and self-identification with non-human life, which in turn could awake a human sensitivity as part of nature (Lumber et al., 2017).
-Although from this perspective, the value of nature comes from an anthropocentric view it introduces an alternative to promote a sense of agency with the natural environment and the opportunity to recognize, attribute meaning to those experiences (Thorén & Stålhammar, 2018), and promote stewardship (Hes and Hernandez-Satin, 2020).
+Although from this perspective, the value of nature comes from an anthropocentric view, it introduces an alternative to promote a sense of agency with the natural environment and the opportunity to recognize, attribute meaning to those experiences (Thorén & Stålhammar, 2018), and promote stewardship (Hes and Hernandez-Satin, 2020).

 The way to do it in Singapore: Nature-Placemaking